ETL and ELT

-ELT (Extract, Load, and Transform) and ETL (Extract, Transform, and Load) are processes that businesses use to extract data from multiple Sources and combine them into a single database or data warehouse for analysis.
-Both methods use the following steps, but in different order to prepare the data for analysis:
+ETL (Extract, Transform, and Load) and ELT (Extract, Load, and Transform) are processes that businesses use to extract data from multiple Sources and combine that into a single database or data warehouse for analysis.
+Both methods use the following steps, but in different order, to prepare the data for analysis:

 Extract: This step involves extracting data from a Source, which may be a database like MySQL or MongoDB or any other application like Google Sheets, Google Drive, or Salesforce.

 Load: In this step, the data is loaded to the Destination warehouse or database for analytical workloads.

 Transform: This step can be used to cleanse, process, and convert the data into a format suitable for loading to the Destination and further analysis.

 In ETL (Extract, Transform, and Load), data is extracted from the Source system, loaded to a staging location where you can transform it into a form suitable for analysis and reporting purposes, and lastly, loaded to a Destination database or warehouse.

 While ETL allows you to control the amount of data that is loaded to the Destination by loading just the transformed data, ETL is not suited for situations where a very high volume of data is needed is near real-time.
 The process of transforming the data before loading it to the Destination makes data availability extremely slow as the volume of data grows, and more complex transformations are required to accommodate different types of data.
 This has led to more businesses adopt ELT for data integration needs.

 For example, traders and financial data scientists need near-real time data to offer near-real time insights to their customers.
 ETL would not serve this goal.
 ELT pipelines are much more suitable in this case as they allow for faster loading of data to the Destination.